-When you attend for radiotherapy, you may be scheduled to see your consultant or a specialised Review radiographer who will meet with you to discuss any side effects or concerns you may have.
+When you attend for radiotherapy, you may be scheduled to see your Consultant or a specialised Review Radiographer who will meet with you to discuss any side effects or concerns you may have.
 Your appointment times will be arranged so that this all happens in one visit rather than giving you separate times.

-If you have any concerns about your appointment times, you can discuss this with your radiographers however, please bear in mind that appointment schedules are finalised as far in advance as possible to minimise wait times therefore your exact preference may not always be possible to accommodate.
+If you have any concerns about your appointment times, you can discuss this with your radiographers however, please bear in mind that appointment schedules are finalised as far in advance as possible to minimise wait times; therefore your exact preference may not always be possible to accommodate.

 If necessary, you may also be seen by the nursing team, dieticians or speech and language therapists during your visit.
 Again, this will depend on your treatment and will be explained to you on your first day.

 At North Mid, we also offer a specialised counselling service within radiotherapy so if you feel you would benefit from this, speak to a member of our team.
-All requests from our patients are handled discretely and respectfully so you can feel comfortable letting us know what you feel you need, at every step of your treatment.
+All requests from our patients are handled discretely and respectfully so you can feel comfortable letting us know what you feel you need, at every stage of your treatment.

 What shall I wear?

-On arrival, you will be asked to wait in the main reception area before being called through to Radiotherapy sub-waiting area a few minutes before you are due for treatment.
+On arrival, you will be asked to wait in the main reception before being called through to Radiotherapy treatment area a few minutes before you are due for treatment.
 Please bear in mind that unless it is your first day or you have a medical reason to be accommodated, we ask that all relatives remain in the main reception at this point.

 You may be asked to change into a hospital gown or slip-on pyjama bottoms so please wear clothing that is relatively easy to remove.
 If you need to remove your jewellery, the radiographers will let you know.
 Keep your shoes on at all times, but if possible wear slip-on shoes which can be removed easily.